-Amy Schumer Rants About “Alt-Right Trolls” Ruining Her Ratings, Attacks Media – But The Left Doesn’t Like Her Much Either [Opinion]
+Amy Schumer Rants About ‘Alt-Right Trolls’ Ruining Her Ratings, Attacks Media — But The Left Doesn’t Like Her Much Either [Opinion]

 But it’s more likely that most of them didn’t care; there was no organized effort to attack Schumer’s new show; at least, there wasn’t, before she explicitly called them out.
 It’s a safe bet that five days later, she has become correct retroactively.

-“I am embarrassed for the “journalists” who report on trolls activities as if it’s news.
+“I am embarrassed for the ‘journalists’ who report on trolls activities as if it’s news.
 It’s indicative of administration right now.
-Anyone who reported that “viewers aren’t happy” with my special, it would have been cool if you did a moment of research before posting.”
+Anyone who reported that ‘viewers aren’t happy’ with my special, it would have been cool if you did a moment of research before posting.”

 Here’s the problem, though.
 The progressive left audience that Schumer performatively courts doesn’t actually much like her either.